CCC-Attestation/formal-spec-TEE/README.md

-# Formal Specification and Verification of Architecturally-Defined Attestation Mechanisms in Confidential Computing
+# Formal Specification and Verification of Architecturally-defined Attestation Mechanisms in Confidential Computing

-This repo contains the material for formal specification and verification of _architecturally-defined_ remote attestation in the following groups:
+This repo contains the artifacts for formal specification and verification of _architecturally-defined_ remote attestation in the following groups:

 1. _Vendor solutions_:
 	- Intel TDX